How to Use Docker for Visual Studio Code

 Docker

-3. Dockerfile: A script that contains instructions to build Docker images
+3. A script with instructions for creating Docker images is called a Dockerfile.

 Visual Studio Code